 I offer creative business mentoring (combining my knowledge and experience of running my own business and my life coaching approach) to help you if you are thinking about taking the next step towards running your own creative or wellbeing business.

 I started running my art classes because a friend of mine, who hadn’t made art since school, asked me to give her an art lesson last year.
 We made art together in a cafe for 2 hours, and we both loved it – she felt confident, inspired and pleased with her artwork, and I felt energised by the whole experience.
 I got the bug and have since set up my home studio in Oxford, recreating that feeling for many more people.
 I find it incredibly satisfying to help others to find their own way into art, and inspiring to see what art comes out of people each time!

 A bit more (interesting) stuff about me

-I run my art classes as a part-time business, fitting it around my part-time administration job, making my own artwork, and my freelance team building and coaching work.
+I run my art classes as a part-time business, fitting it around my part-time administration job, and making my own artwork.

 I was not keen on my new married surname, but fell in love with it when I realised it was spelled Be-In-Art – which seemed highly appropriate!